saadmahboob/Simple-Chat/README.md

 # Simple-Chat

 This is a simple chat application.
-I have launched this project to give some examples on who I use my favorites front-end tools.
+I have launched this project to give some examples on how I use my favorites front-end tools.

 Feel free to add a new feature or correct if I do something in an unconventional way I'm not an expert.